For gout treatment to work, it has to be targeted right.

 If you have had more than one gout attack, you must arrange with your doctor to start uric acid lowering treatment.

-If you are still not sure, or if you do not understand your doctor’s advice, you can get more help discussing gout remedies in the gout treatment forum.
+If you are still not sure, or if you do not understand your doctor’s advice, you can get more help discussing gout remedies.